ejp-rd-vp/resource-metadata-schema/README.md

 # Metadata for EJP rare disease registries, biobanks and catalogs

 As part of the [European Joint Programme (EJP) for Rare Disease](http://www.ejprarediseases.org), we are developing minimal schemas for rare disease resources to expose metadata to the EJP virtual platform (VP).
-The schemas will be published as JSON schemas with a semantic mapping to standard vocabularies using JSON-LD.
+The schemas are expressed as a number of schema blocks that can be combined to create rich metadata objects.
+The schema blocks will be published as JSON schem modules with a semantic mapping to standard vocabularies using JSON-LD.

 The core model is designed to represent data about a rare disease resource, these include rare disease registries, biobanks, expert networks and catalogs of resources.
-The model is based on and builds from the the W3C DCAT vocabulary for describing a data catalogs and datasets.
+The model is based on and builds on existing standards, such as the [European Rare Disease Registry Infrastructure](https://eu-rd-platform.jrc.ec.europa.eu) and the [Common Data Elements](http://www.erare.eu/sites/default/files/SetCommonData-EU%20RD%20Platform_CDS%20_final.pdf) initiatives in the rare diesease community and other more generalised initiatives such as the W3C [DCAT vocabulary](https://www.w3.org/TR/vocab-dcat/).
+We are also working to align with similar schema standarisation efforts such as [schema.org](https://schema.org), [bioschemas](https://bioschemas.org) and [GA4GH](https://www.ga4gh.org) (see also [schema blocks](https://schemablocks.org) and [phenopackets](http://phenopackets.org).

 > Status: DRAFT - 1st May, 2019.
 This is currently a strawman proposal intended to generate discussion and help in developing an early demonstrator.

+## Schema block elements overview

+This diagram illustrates the basic idea of a schema block.
+Blocks are reusable components and new blocks can be defined that inherit from parent blocks.

 ## Resource level JSON schema

-The JSON schema for a resource is described in [rd_resource_metadata.json](rd_resource_metadata.json).
+A example of a catalogue block in JSON schema is described in [rd_resource_metadata.json](rd_resource_metadata.json).

 A simplified representation of the same data in CSV format is in [rd_resource_metadata.csv](rd_resource_metadata.csv).

 ### Example data